jovotech/learn-jovo/courses/project-3-podcast-player/step-5-episode-list.md

 }
 ```

-The other two will simply take in an index as a parameter and return the episode at the next/previous index.
+The other two will take in an index as a parameter and return the episode at the next/previous index.

 ```javascript
 // src/player.js